Understanding Voice Search & Voice Search Optimization

 There are few things in life that are certain: death, taxes and the fact that when you search, ‘voice search,” the top result will be some SEO or marketing publication proclaiming, ‘THIS is the year that AI assistants will shatter everything we know about search!’
 While the impact has been less than sudden, there’s no denying voice search and the mobile revolution have left their mark on the SEO industry.
 But what is voice search and how exactly should we respond to it?

-The fact remains that voice search is on the rise and is becoming an integral part of a comprehensive SEO strategy.
+The fact remains that voice search is on the rise and is becoming an integral part of a comprehensive set of SEO services.
 And as the browsing and searching habits of online users are changing, businesses must adapt their approaches or risk missing out on lucrative opportunities to gain additional traffic streams.

 What is Voice Search